 The woman appeared to come from out of nowhere.
-Despite never seeing this woman prior to this day, Catherine instantly felt she could trust her.
+Despite never seeing this woman before this day, Catherine instantly felt she could trust her.
 The woman was very kind, well-dressed, and spoke in a soft, cultured voice.

 When Julia spotted two-year-old Mary Agnes playing nearby, she looked at her very lovingly and with yearning.
-This was noticed by Catherine, who thought nothing of it because people often reacted to her daughter in that manner.
+Catherine noticed but thought nothing of it because people often reacted to her daughter in that manner.

-Julia told Catherine that she would love to take the little girl to California, but of course like any normal mother, Catherine wasn’t going to let her toddler go off with a stranger, especially to a place that far away.
+Julia said she would love to take the little girl to California, but of course, like any normal mother, Catherine wasn’t going to let her toddler go off with a stranger, especially to a place that far away.

 Before she left, Julia handed Catherine $2 and suggested Catherine and her husband go to a show that night.

 The next day, May 15, Julia returned.
 She begged Catherine to let her take Mary Agnes to a store to buy her some clothes.
-The weather outside was decent and Catherine had no reason not to trust this woman.
-As Julia and Mary Agnes were leaving, the little toddler, sensing something wasn’t right, cried out for her mama as the stranger led her away.
+The weather outside was decent, and Catherine had no reason not to trust this woman.
+As Julia and Mary Agnes left, the little toddler, sensing something wasn’t right, cried out for her mama as the stranger led her away.

 Catherine never saw Mary Agnes again.

 When Mary Agnes and the woman had not returned by the time Catherine’s husband returned home from work that night, they called the police.
 Catherine wasn’t able to give the best description of Julia Otis.
 All she could say was the woman was beautiful, about 22 or 23 years old, 5’2″, and weighed about 125 pounds.
-Catherine was able to describe what the young woman was wearing – a gray suit with blue trimmings, and a lace hat.
-She also wore a pearl necklace, and a jeweled wrist watch.
+Catherine described the young woman’s gray suit with blue trimmings and a lace hat.
+She also wore a pearl necklace and a jeweled wristwatch.

 Police immediately checked buses and trains going to California but to no avail.

-Several witnesses reported seeing a woman matching Julia’s description dictating a letter to an older woman in the restroom of a downtown Chicago store.
+Several witnesses reported seeing a woman matching Julia’s description dictating a letter to an older woman in a downtown Chicago store’s restroom.
 This woman had a small child with her who resembled Mary Agnes.

 On May 16, Catherine received a letter and money from Julia:

-Several days after the first letter, the Moroneys received another letter.
-This time from a Mrs. Alice Henderson, who described herself as a cousin to Julia.
-She stated that Julia was a good, young woman who recently lost her husband and child within the last two years, and wanted to raise another child.
+Several days after the first letter, the Moroneys received another letter from Mrs. Alice Henderson, who described herself as a cousin to Julia.
+She stated that Julia was a fine young woman who recently lost her husband and child within the last two years and wanted to raise another child.

 Mrs. Otis had pined for the company of a child, due to losing her own, and that is why she took your little girl.

-Alice promised that Julia would return the child soon after, but the police never found Julia or the child ever again, nor did they ever locate this woman who called herself Alice Henderson.
+Alice promised that Julia would return the child soon after, but the police never found Julia or the child again, nor did they locate this woman who called herself Alice Henderson.

-One year after Mary Agnes was abducted, a little girl of the same age and description was found with an Indian woman name Martha Thompson, who was arrested in Rockford, Illinois.
+One year after Mary Agnes was abducted, a little girl of the same age and description was found with an Indian woman named Martha Thompson, who was arrested in Rockford, Illinois.
 However, when Catherine went to Rockford with authorities to identify the young girl as her own, she said, “That is not my baby.”
-She had given a thorough examination of the girl – checked her teeth and other physical characterisitics, but decided this little girl was not Mary Agnes.
+She had thoroughly examined the girl – checked her teeth and other physical characteristics, but decided this little girl was not Mary Agnes.

-Mary Agnes had a red mark on her arm and this little girl did not.
-However, authorities stated this little girl was tanned from the sun, and that the mark could have been hidden.
+Mary Agnes had a red mark on her arm, and this little girl did not.
+However, authorities stated this little girl was tanned from the sun, and the mark could have been hidden.

-Martha eventually told police that the little girl who was with her was not her own child, but begged police to let her keep her.
+Martha eventually told the police that the little girl with her was not her child but begged the officers to keep her.
 It is not clear if they did so.
-The little girl’s true identity remains a mystery.
+The little girl’s real identity remains a mystery.

 In September 1952, a 24-year-old woman named Mary McClelland claimed she was Mary Agnes Moroney.
 She was adopted within a year after Mary Agnes was kidnapped and bore a striking resemblance to one of the Moroney children.
 Catherine met with this woman and was sure this was not her missing daughter.

-An anthropologist who examined the teeth of Mary McClelland said she was in fact a relative of the Moroneys.
-However, a doctor came forward who said his records show that he delivered Mary McClelland at 3:30 a.m. on November 17, 1927.
+An anthropologist who examined Mary McClelland’s teeth said she was a relative of Moroney.
+However, a doctor’s records showed that he delivered McClelland at 3:30 a.m. on Nov.
+17, 1927.
 Mary Agnes was born on May 9, 1928.
-Mary McClelland did not have the scar that Mary Agnes bore which was from a naval rupture at birth.
+McClelland did not have the scar Mary Agnes bore from a naval rupture at birth.

-85 years after Mary Agnes was kidnapped, her case remains unsolved and the whereabouts of her and Julia Otis are still unknown.
+Eighty-five years after Mary Agnes was kidnapped, her case remains unsolved, and the whereabouts of her and Julia Otis are still unknown.